geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Users_and_Groups.md

 12. On the **You’re almost done – review and finish adding** window, review your selections.
 If anything needs to be changed, select the appropriate **Edit** link and make the necessary changes.
 Otherwise, if everything is correct, select **Finish adding**.

+13. On the **Holly Spencer has been added** page, select **Show** that appears next to the string of asterisks for the **Password**.
+Verify that the password is **Pa55w.rd** and then select **Close.**

+	**Note:** If you accidentally entered a different value, then once you return to the **Active Users** page, you will need to select the **Reset a password** icon for Holly's account to change her password to the correct value.

-13. On the **Holly Spencer has been added** page, select **Close.** If a window appears asking whether you want to respond to a survey on your experience, select **Cancel**.
+14. If a window appears asking whether you want to respond to a survey on your experience, select **Cancel**.

-14. Remain logged into the domain controller VM with the Microsoft 365 admin center open in your browser for the next task.
+15. Remain logged into the domain controller VM with the Microsoft 365 admin center open in your browser for the next task.

 ### Task 2 – Create and Manage Groups